ryanatkn/react-typescript-closing-the-loop/README.md

 and fearless refactoring flies out the window.
-A closed loop enables higher productivity for reading code, writing code, and improving and maintaining code quality over time, which leads to happier developers, happier users, and better business outcomes.
+A closed loop enables higher productivity for reading code, writing code, and improving and maintaining code quality over time, which leads to happier developers, happier users, and better software.

 > I'll speculate that many developers think TypeScript adds rigidity to your code.
 > I think it's the opposite - JavaScript code is more rigid, and TypeScript more fluid,